RAMP-project/RAMP/CONTRIBUTING.md

 This functionality is accessible via `test/test_run.py`.
 To run the qualitative test, you'll have to go through the following steps:
    1. run your modified code for the 3 reference input files for 30 days each.
 This will create 3 corresponding output files in the `results` folder
    2. run `test/test_run.py` and visualise the comparison between the results of your code and those obtainable with the latest stable version

+Ideally, the difference between reference and new results should be minimal and just due to the stochastic nature of the code.
+If more pronounced, it should be fully explainable based on the changes made to the code and aligned to the expectations of the developers (i.e. it should reflect a change in the output *wanted* and precisely *sought* with the commit in question)

 ## Attribution